rancher/rke2-docs/docs/install/network_options.md

           iface: "eth1"
     ```

-    Starting with RKE2 v1.23 it is possible to use flannels [wireguard backend](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#wireguard) for in-kernel WireGuard encapsulation and encryption ([Users of kernels < 5.6 need to install a module](https://www.wireguard.com/install/)).
+    Starting with RKE2 v1.23 it is possible to use flannel's [wireguard backend](https://github.com/flannel-io/flannel/blob/master/Documentation/backends.md#wireguard) for in-kernel WireGuard encapsulation and encryption ([Users of kernels < 5.6 need to install a module](https://www.wireguard.com/install/)).
 This can be achieved using the following config:

     ```yaml
     apiVersion: helm.cattle.io/v1